konapalaADiTYA/Flappy-Bird-Game/README.md

 ## How to Play

-- Click anywhere inside the game window to make the bird "flap" and jump upwards.
+- Click space bar in the game window to make the bird "flap" and jump upwards.
 - Avoid the moving pipes by timing your jumps.
 - The score increases by 1 each time the bird successfully passes between pipes.
 - The game ends when the bird collides with a pipe or falls out of the screen.
+- Click Enter key to restart the game.

 ## Game Architecture